Watch our guest speaker series, where STEM professionals and researchers discuss their field of work!

 Check out the accompanied blog: Coral Reef Blog

 Our first college AMA features students from Cal Poly SLO, UCLA, Harvard, and Johns Hopkins.
 Listen to their advice on the college application process, and get your questions about college life in general answered.

-Francis Bonahon is a professor of mathematics at the University of Southern California.
 In this lecture, Bonahon discusses curvature, which measures how much a curve is curved, or how much a surface is bent in space.
 Curvature plays an important role in physics, from soap films to relativity theory; it also comes up in objects that look very different from curves and surfaces, such as the very large networks that occur in the structure of very large data sets.
-Bonahon also discusses why the Internet looks more like a mountain saddle than a summit, and the impact that this has on the distribution of its traffic.

 Dr. Heiko Hoffmann is a senior researcher at HRL Laboratories, investigating cutting-edge technology in artificial intelligence and robotics.
 In this lecture, Hoffmann gives a comprehensive overview of the current state of robotics, the science behind training robots, and the future of the robotics industry, focusing on movement and detection.
 Hoffman also discusses the background necessary to pursue a career in AI or robotics and the challenges of entering the field.